 The SOFIA Digital Tube tester

-I keep on saying, this was a big mistake to obsolete it.
-But I see also some behavior of them which caused this.
-When you see today, how many Amplitrex are sold, and believe me, Amplitrex is not half as good, then you can see Audiomatica was 10 years ahead of it's time.
-So it might have been better for them to bite through the sour apple of migration from DOS to Windows, not make the price so excessive.
-Then they should have sold it direct, and they basically would have had the sales that Amplitrex has now.
-Which I estimate a few pcs per week.
+I keep on saying, this was a big mistake to obsolete this tester.
+I think it has to do with some attitude of Audiomatica.
+When you see today, how many Amplitrex are sold, and believe me, Amplitrex is not half as good, then you can see, Audiomatica was so much ahead of it's time.
+So it might have been better for them to bite through the sour apple of migration from DOS to Windows.
+Then, another mistake was, they should have sold it directly, instead of via "Old Colony", their distributer.
+If so, they basically would have had the sales that Amplitrex has now.
+Which I estimate at several pieces per week.

 The things this software can do makes you silent for a wile, and then you say... wow!
-So I say today, those who write tube tester software, and not look at this classic software first, have quite a risk to re-invent the wheel. (and not make it round :) Oh, and yes it can be downloaded for free, and live test reports I can send you you also.
-So that are curves,. you can zoom in and out.
-By zoom in, they are re-drawn with higher resolution.
-Yes, in DOS, but you don't see any of that, it feels the same as Windows.
+So I say today, those who write tube tester software, and not look at this classic software first, it's like re invent the wheel, and not make it round.
+Oh, and yes it can be downloaded for free, with all the demo things and stuff with it, and it works ony any DOS capable Windows PC.
+The only thing which does not work under Windows, is the hook up of a live tester.
+But the demo version does not need that.

 The screen 4) is full of information and all soft keys work and do something.
 What you need to do, is boot your computer first.
 However, since you need to boot only the BIOS, and no need to start Windows, you are ready quite fast, even though the PC is an older DOS one.
 So then when you enter in DOS the run code for program which is "Sofia21", the screen nr1 pops up almost without delay.
 Then click your choice, like: Matching of already tested tubes, Quality Control, Edit tube data, etc, or as here in this case: "Measure" (which is tube testing).
 So then the screen 2) pops up and there you go.
 Select a tube from the database, and screen 3) tells you what cables to plug.
 (This plug action is not needed with the Amplitrex, BUT... for that the Sofia can do any connection, whereas Amplitrex is limited, and you fill find several tubes it can't connect, and you need adapters).

-When you switch off in DOS, you just press the "off" key on your PC, and you're done immediately.
+When you switch off in DOS, you just press the "off" key on your PC, and that stops the program immediately.
 Much Better than Windows!
+Or, in DOS, when you are done, you can just switch off the mains of the computer mains, and the next time it boots just normal.

 When you want to test and match a series of -say- 100 tubes, the high speed and natural comfort of the Sofia software, makes it the undisputed king with great distance to modern products.
 These all seem to have snail speed software, compared to the SOFIA.
 Moreover, you can save the curves, and let the Sofia do the matching now, or at any later time.
 So it tells you for instance: Pair#1 is Tube 4+12, Pair#2 is tube 17+49, etc. So it comes up with 50 pairs, and even sorts them by matching quality.
 The matching is not just done, by sorting the plate current in a table.
 No sir!
 It does so by overlaying the curves best possible way, using a mathematical approach, which is very similar to the way the RMS result of a wave shape is calculated.
 It works indeed with a Root Mean Square method, showing the designers of this software knew their math.
 Isn't that a good idea, the software designer knew his math.
 With all respect to the Amplitrex, I don't get the feeling with this product.
 If I want to do this with the Amplitrex (overlay the curves) I print them, put several sheets on each other and hold them against the light.
-I can do so with maximum four sheets of paper and with more sheets you can't see what're doing anymore.
-Doing so in the computer age, I feel a bit silly, and for myself here, it is matching which I use the AT1000 for most for.
-This 20 years old Sofia does this job in just seconds.
-Anyway each tester, surprises you with nice features, so even today, in 2013 as I re-edit this text, for me the SOFIA is like a relict from the good old days of user friendly software engineering.
-It reminds me of the older Hewlett Packard instruments, that surprise you also with user friendly option.
-Still today, the SOFIA works so nice, with high accuracy, and adapting to the user, instead of YOU having to adapt to the machine.
-However, if you are prepared to adapt to the machine, and dig into the second layer of functions, so to say the specialties, it still amazes me every time with nice things this software can do.
-One more thing, the annoying "run time error" of the Amplitrex (meaning the software crashed), the SOFIA doesn't have that kind of a problem.
-When you do something wrong, you can correct it, and there is never a crash.
+I can do so with maximum four sheets of paper and with more sheets you can't see any more what your are doing.
+In the computer age, I feel a bit silly, because matching is what I use the AT1000 for most for.
+This 30 years old Sofia does this job in just seconds.
+This tester, surprises me with nice features, even today, in 2024. s I re edit this text.
+For me, the SOFIA is like a relict from the good old days of user friendly software engineering.
+It reminds me of the older Hewlett Packard instruments, that also work so user friendly.
+Unlike the AT1000, the Sofia NEVER crashes the software.
+No annoying "run time error" which the Amplitrex is so good at.
+WIth Sofia, when you do something wrong, you can correct it, and there is never a crash.

 The hardware is beautiful made.
 This was an expensive very high quality case.